 The Competition Law introduces merger control in Mozambique.
-All concentrations meeting the relevant market share and turnover thresholds (yet to be determined) will subject to mandatory filing to the Competition Regulatory Authority, and cannot be implemented before an express or tacit clearance decision is adopted (the validity of all legal instruments depends on approval by the Authority).
+All concentrations meeting the relevant market share and turnover thresholds will be subject to mandatory filing to the Competition Regulatory Authority, and cannot be implemented before an express or tacit clearance decision is adopted (the validity of all legal instruments depends on approval by the Authority).

-The concept of 'concentration' broadly follows that of EU and Portuguese competition law, and covers full mergers, acquisitions of control by one or more undertakings over an undertaking or assets of an undertaking, as well as (pursuant to the draft regulation), the creation of a full-function joint venture.
-Control will result from the acquisition of a majority share capital, of all or certain assets of the target, or of contractual rights which confer on the acquirer a decisive influence over the decision-making of the target.
+The concept of 'concentration' broadly follows that of EU and Portuguese competition law, and covers full mergers, acquisitions of control by one or more undertakings over an undertaking or assets of an undertaking, and the creation of a full-function joint venture.
+Control will result from the acquisition of a majority share capital, of all or certain assets of the target, or of contractual rights that confer on the acquirer a decisive influence over the decision-making of the target.